ZcashFoundation/zebra/book/src/dev/rfcs/0000-template.md

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that:

 - Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
+- It is reasonably clear how the feature would be implemented, tested, monitored, and maintained.
 - Corner cases are dissected by example.

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.